Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Vacuum Window and Cold Filter

+linearly with focus error.
+In focus, the camera sees a diffraction pattern with fringe spacing corresponding to the distance between the $20\textrm{ mm}$ spots and overall size corresponding to a $20\textrm{ mm}$ diameter aperture.
+For telescope focus measurements, the three uncoated spots are covered with opaque tape to prevent the detectors being saturated by $300\textrm{ K}$ radiation through the holes.

 The Hartmann mask introduces a $dP\sim \!\!
 3\times10^{-5}\textrm{ m}^{-1}$ change in optical power because the $20\textrm{ mm}$ diameter beams see power in the window and relay at the positions of the three holes, while the telescope focus measurements see the average error over a $200\textrm{ mm}$ diameter beam.
 We measured this effect with the reference flat, relay, and an uncoated window assembly in the same configuration as Figure \ref{fig:WindowRelayCal}, but without the chamber.
 We compared full-aperture measurements to measurements with a Hartmann mask that mimics the openings in the cold filter coating.
-We apply a $+ 5 \textrm{ } \mu \textrm{m}$ correction to telescope focus to account for the difference between the Hartmann and full beam shifts.
+We apply a $5 \textrm{ } \mu \textrm{m}$ correction to the telescope focus to account for the difference between the Hartmann and full beam shifts.

-Figure \ref{fig:ColdFlatFocusVsTime} shows measured pinhole best focus positions for the window and relay thermal calibration.
+Figure \ref{fig:ColdFlatFocusVsTime} shows measured pinhole best focus positions for the vacuum window and cold filter thermal calibration.
 Measurements were taken over the course of 15 days showing collimator focus to be stable at the $5 \; \mu\textrm{m}$ level.
 Essentially no change in focus on cooling the chamber was observed, confirming our expectation that the silicon reference flat does not deform and that changes in the optical power of the window assembly are small.

-The focus shift corresponds to $\textrm{P}\sim \!\!
-2\times10^{-4} \textrm{ m}^{-1}$, as expected from measurements of the window assembly alone.
+Optical power in the vacuum window and cold filter also arises from variations in refractive index sourced by a radial dependence of impurities in the sapphire during crystal growth.

+We measure this effect by inserting the uncoated window assembly into the collimator beam in the setup of Figure \ref{fig:ColFocusSetup} and translating the assembly to map out the optical power with radius.
+At the center we observe $P \sim2\times10^{-4} \textrm{ m}^{-1}$ with a $\sim30\%$ decrease in optical power from the center to the edge (see Figure \ref{fig:WindowPowerVsRadius}).
+The measurement cannot be done after coating because the loss in the cold filter is too high.

+We also investigate how the optical power of the window assembly varies with wavelength.
+The refractive index of sapphire decreases $\sim \!\!
+10\%$ across the $\lambda = 0.5 \textrm{--}5.0 \; \mu\textrm{m}$ band \cite{SapphireIndex}, so the optical power of the window assembly should in turn decrease with the wavelength.
+This effect was measured by inserting a spare, uncoated sapphire window into the collimator beam in the setup of Figure 3 and again during telescope focus measurements.
+The measured $dP/d\lambda$ is $\sim \!\!
+3\times$ larger than expected for a simple scaling with refractive index by $P(\lambda)/P(\lambda=0.55\textrm{ }\mu\textrm{m})$ (see Figure~\ref{fig:WindowPowerVsWavelength}).